My partner and I have separated… What happens now with the kids?

 Either you or the other parent can apply to the court for parenting orders at any time providing that a certificate issued from a mediation service (known as a section 60I certificate) in the last twelve months is filed with the application.
 In a limited number of circumstances, you can seek an exemption from filing a mediation certificate, such as when there is a history of family violence or child abuse, or risk of family violence or child abuse or it is an urgent matter.

-Our lawyers are experienced family lawyers and will draft all the necessary documents that need to be filed with the court.
+When partners separate, our lawyers are experienced family lawyers and will draft all the necessary documents that need to be filed with the court.

 What can I expect at court?